tomstowell99/surfs_up/README.md

   * The average temperature for December has been 71.0 degrees Fahrenheit
   * The standard deviation is 3.7.
 We have a little more day to day variation in December than in June
-  * Thelowest Temperature within our data was 56 degrees. this is 8 degrees cooler than the lowest recorded for June.
+  * The lowest Temperature within our data was 56 degrees. this is 8 degrees cooler than the lowest recorded for June.

   The chart below shows most of our temperatures are falling between 69 and 74 degrees in December.
 With a nice tight standard deviation of 3.7.We can plan on consistent   temperatures throughout the month.